 where $\tau$ is the mean escape time.
 Thus, we have

 \end{proposition} In comparison, Adam has $ \log(\tau) = \mathcal{O} (H_{ae}^{-\frac{1}{2}})$, while SGD and Momentum both have $ \log(\tau) = \mathcal{O} (H_{ae}^{-1})$.
 We say that Adam is weaker \emph{Hessian-dependent} than SGD in terms of sharp minima escaping, which means that if $H_{ae}$ increases, i.e., the escaping direction becomes steeper, the escaping time $ \log(\tau)$ for SGD decreases more dramatically than $ \log(\tau)$ for Adam.
-Note that, in the diffusion theory, the minima sharpness is reflected by the eigenvalue of the Hessian at minima along the escape direction, namely $H_{ae}$.
+In the diffusion theory, the minima sharpness is reflected by $H_{ae}$, the eigenvalue of the Hessian corresponding to the escape direction along an eigenvector.
 The weaker Hessian-dependent diffusion term of Adam hurts the efficiency of selecting flat minima in comparison with SGD.
 In summary, Adam is better at saddle-point escaping but worse at flat minima selection than SGD.

-\textbf{Adam variants.} Many variants of Adam have been proposed to improve performance, such as AdamW \citep{loshchilov2018decoupled}, AdaBound \citep{luo2019adaptive}, Padam \citep{chen2018closing}, RAdam \citep{liu2019variance} and AdamP \citep{heo2020adamp}, AMSGrad \citep{reddi2019convergence}, Yogi \citep{zaheer2018adaptive}, and others \citep{shi2021rmsprop,defossez2020convergence,zou2019sufficient}.
-Many of them introduce extra hyperparameters that require tuning effort.
-Most variants often generalize better than Adam, while they may still not generalize as well as SGD with tuned hyperparameters \citep{zhang2019gradient}, which is discussed in Appendix \ref{sec:additional}.
+\textbf{Adam variants.} Many variants of Adam have been proposed to improve performance, such as AdamW \citep{loshchilov2018decoupled}, AdaBound \citep{luo2019adaptive}, Padam \citep{chen2018closing}, RAdam \citep{liu2019variance}, AMSGrad \citep{reddi2019convergence}, Yogi \citep{zaheer2018adaptive}, and others \citep{shi2021rmsprop,defossez2020convergence,zou2019sufficient}.
+Many of them introduced extra hyperparameters that require tuning effort.
+Most variants often generalize better than Adam, while they may still not generalize as well as fine-tuned SGD \citep{zhang2019gradient}, which we also discuss in Appendix \ref{sec:additional}.
 Moreover, they do not have theoretical understanding of minima selection.
-Loosely speaking, our analysis suggests that Adam variants may also be bad at selecting flat minima due to Adaptive Learning Rate.
+Loosely speaking, our analysis suggests that Adam variants may also be poor at selecting flat minima due to Adaptive Learning Rate.